Irish summer solstice rituals see crowds gather on the Hill of Tara to celebrate. This year the longest day of the year falls today, Monday, June 21.

-Every year on the summer solstice, hundreds of people gather at the Hill of Tara in County Meath to mark the longest day of the year.
-People have been marking the summer solstice at the historic site for thousands of years.
-Today, many people make it into a vacation of celebration, visiting the ancient sacred sites in Ireland.
+Every year on the summer solstice, hundreds of people gather at sacred spots, such as the Hill of Tara in County Meath, to mark the longest day of the year.
+People have been marking the summer solstice at the historic site of Tara for thousands of years.

 Back in 2015, the events at the Hill of Tara, depicted in the video below, were led by local man J. P. Fay, who carried a horned staff and dressed in a gabardine cloak with a depiction of Morrigu, the Celtic Goddess of War, on the back.